syncfusion-content/winui-docs/winui/Kanban/cards.md

 ## Card appearance customization

-The card appearance customization can be achieved by using the `CardTemplate` and `CardTemplateSelector` properties in the SfKanban.
+The card appearance customization can be achieved by using the `CardTemplate` and `CardTemplateSelector` properties in the `SfKanban`.

 ### Customize card appearance using DataTemplate

-You can replace the entire card template with your own design and customize its appearance using the `CardTemplate` properties in `SfKanban`.
+You can replace the entire card template with your own design and customize its appearance using the `CardTemplate` property in `SfKanban`.

 The following code snippet demonstrates how to use the `CardTemplate` property to apply a custom template to kanban cards.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML hl_lines="3 4 5 6 7 8 9 10 11 12" %}

 <kanban:SfKanban x:Name="kanban"
                  ItemsSource="{Binding TaskDetails}">